 In a video below Rener talks us through his grandfather’s famous match with Kimura.

 Kimura said!
-Listen Helio, You’re good but not good enought to fight me!
-Instead, I’m gonna have you fight number 2 Japanese Jiu Jitsu Fighter a guy named Kato and kato will beat you just as easy as I would!
+Listen Helio, You’re good but not good enough to fight me!
+Instead, I’m gonna have you fight number 2 Japanese Jiu-Jitsu Fighter a guy named Kato and Kato will beat you just as easy as I would!

 Grand Master Helio Gracie fought Kato and after 6 minutes choked Kato out.